mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "How did..." thi said out loud, but thi walked closer and was repulsed by the blood on hae face.

-"You can either help me or stand back," he said.
+"You can either help me or stand back," he said abruptly.

-Thi helped him restrain hae head, adding hae light to the room, and he carefully inserted the hot plunger into the wound.
+Thi helped him restrain hae head and added light to the area.
+The plunger was hot enough to singe his finger when he slid it over the tip to check.
+He winced and waved the finger to cool it down and carefully inserted the hot plunger into the wound.
 A sizzling sound and the smell of burning flesh bled into the air.
 The maman coughed and gagged, walking away from the scene.
 But the task was done.
 Kipnu felt around for blood, and it seemed to stop, but Casra's seizure continued.

 "Thi's lost too much blood," said the maman, looking away.
 "Thi needs kanosin."